 ➜ Learn how JSON Schema and Ajv can help

 Learn how to send helpful error responses

 When you’re creating an Express API it can be difficult to know how to handle error cases and send consistent error responses.
 It becomes even more complicated if you want to send helpful error responses with extra details about what went wrong.

 You know these extra details are needed because they’ll also be super helpful for debugging requests to your API, but before you know it, you find yourself designing your own error response format.
 It all feels awkward, and like it’s probably something you shouldn’t be doing, but what alternative is there?

-Express API Validation Essentials pulls together all of the concepts and techniques from the articles in this guide.
-It combines them into a complete API validation strategy which you can start applying in your Express applications today.
+I’ve written a book that pulls together all of the validation concepts and techniques that I’ve shared through articles here on this blog.
+It combines them into a complete API validation strategy that you can immediately start applying in your Express applications.

-The book comes with full code examples and a JSON Schema cheat sheet.
+The book is packed with practical code examples and includes a handy JSON Schema cheat sheet.